1974 Indianapolis 500: Departure of Firestone

 The 1974 race would be the last, temporarily, for Firestone, who dropped out of Indy car competition effective at the end of the season.
 Firestone had been a fixture at the Indianapolis 500 dating back to 1911.
-Firestone-shod cars had won the Indianapolis 500 a total of 48 times to date, including the first race and 43 consecutive from 1920 to 1966.
+Firestone-shod cars had won the Indianapolis 500 a total of 48 times to date (out of 57 previous races), including the first race and 43 consecutive from 1920 to 1966.
 By the mid-1960s, Goodyear had joined the sport, and began a fiercely-competitive "tire war".
-Firestone had not won the 500 since Al Unser won back-to-back in 1970-1971.
-Starting in 1975, Goodyear became the lone tire supplier for Championship Car racing and the Indy 500 - an arrangement that would continue through 1994.
+Firestone had not won the Indy 500 since Al Unser won back-to-back in 1970–1971.
+Starting in 1975, Goodyear became the lone tire supplier for Championship/Indy Car racing and the Indy 500 - an arrangement that would continue through 1994.
 Firestone made a heralded return to Indy car competition in 1995, and eventually became the exclusive tire supplier starting in 2000.

 Time trials

-Qualifying was scheduled for two days (Saturday May 11 & Saturday May 18).
-Each day was slated to have two separate sessions, an early session from 11:00 a.m. to 2:30 p.m., followed by a late session from 2:30 p.m. to 6:00 p.m.
-The four total sessions were intended to mimic the traditional four days of time trials which had been scaled back for 1974 due to the energy crisis.
-The pole position was to be the fastest driver before 2:30 p.m. on the first day (May 11), or once the original qualifying draw had exhausted.
-Officials announced that the pole round would be extended beyond 2:30 p.m. only if all cars had not yet had their opportunity to make their allotted attempt.
-Qualifiers from the late session would line up behind the qualifiers from the early session, and so on.
+Due to the ongoing energy crisis, qualifying was scheduled for two days (Saturday May 11 and Saturday May 18), down from the traditional four days.
+Each day was slated to have two separate sessions, an "early" session from 11:00 a.m. to 2:30 p.m., followed by a "late" session from 2:30 p.m. to 6:00 p.m.
+The four total sessions were intended to mimic the traditional four days.
+The pole position was to be the fastest driver during the "early" session on the first day (May 11).
+New chief steward Tom Binford was adamant that he was preparing to have the gun fire at exactly 2:30 p.m. to close the pole round.
+However, several observers noted that the 31/2 hours scheduled for pole round would not be enough time to make it through the entire qualifying draw (at least 46 cars).
+As a result, most expected the session to be extended at least until the original draw order exhausted.
+Qualifiers from the "late" session on May 11 would line up behind the qualifiers from the "early" session, followed by the "early" and "late" session qualifiers on May 18.

-Rain, however, threw a wrench into the plan on both days.
-Pole qualifying ended up stretching in to the second day.
-Once the pole round was finally completed, bump day qualifying immediately commenced, and the four sessions plan was scrapped.
+Rain, however, threw a wrench into the entire plan on both days.
+Pole qualifying ended up stretching into the second day.
+Once the pole round was finally completed, seconds day qualifying commenced.
+The four sessions plan was ultimately scrapped.